Shorku/rhnet2/README.md

 ### Tabular Data
 Tabular data is used only to prepare the necessary quantum-chemical and graph data.
-Stored in `.csv` format, it has the following format:
+Stored as `.csv`, it has the following format:
 ```plaintext
 "cas","isomer_id","target","melt","logk","nconf"
 "153-61-7","153-61-7",2.83,1.600,-0.410,10